Improving Health Through Medical Education and Training

 Chief Academic Officer/Designated Institution Official, CMU Medical Education Partners

-Dr. Wagner is the Chief Academic Officer/Designated Institutional Official (DIO) in our CMU Medical Education Partners’ Graduate Medical Education (GME) program.
+Dr. Wagner is the Chief Academic Officer/Designated Institutional Official (DIO) of the CMU Medical Education Partners Graduate Medical Education (GME) program.
 Dr. Wagner is known for her leadership in medical education and faculty development.
-She has served as a national Accreditation Council for Graduate Medicine Education (ACGME) representative for Emergency Medicine for the Duty Hours conference, the initial EM Milestones Workgroup and now currently serves on the ACGME Residency Review Committee for EM.
-She is a nationally recognized speaker on GME topics.
-She is very active in emergency medicine including as the Past-President of the Council of Emergency Medicine Residency Directors (CORD), honored with the American College of Emergency Physicians (ACEP) Outstanding Contributions in Education Award and CORD Academy of Scholarship Distinguished Educator.
-She has been Editor of the emergency medicine written examination review textbooks, the ACEP “PEER” series, for the past 15 years, as well as co-editor of 3 other textbooks.
+She has served as a national Accreditation Council for Graduate Medicine Education (ACGME) representative for Emergency Medicine (EM) for the Duty Hours conference, the initial EM Milestones Workgroup and now serves on the ACGME Residency Review Committee for EM.
+She is a nationally-recognized speaker on GME faculty development topics and GME financing.
+She is very active in emergency medicine, including as the Past-President of the Council of Emergency Medicine Residency Directors (CORD), honored with the American College of Emergency Physicians (ACEP) Outstanding Contributions in Education Award and CORD Academy of Scholarship Distinguished Educator.
+She has been Editor of the emergency medicine written examination review textbooks, the ACEP “PEER” series, for almost 20 years, as well as co-editor of three other textbooks.